cerebral-legacy/cerebral-website/app/markdown/doc_computed.md

 ## Computed

-You use computed when you want to combine state from your model and structure it in a view friendly way.
+You use computed when you want to combine **multiple** state path dependencies from your model and structure it in a view friendly way.
 A simple example would be a filter.

 ```javascript
 import {Computed} from 'cerebral'